telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 - By default, the HTTP/2 support in Fiddler Everywhere is disabled and needs to be [explicitly enabled through the **Connections** menu]({%slug connections-submenu%}).

-- With the **Enable HTTP/2 support (BETA)** option, the connection between a client and a server will default to HTTP/2 if both support it.
+- With the **Enable HTTP/2 support** option, the connection between a client and a server will default to HTTP/2 if both support it.
 When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.

 - Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
 Fiddler will only communicate using the client's version if a client only supports HTTP/1.1 or lower.
 If the client works with HTTP/2, but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when communicating with the server.

 - Some browsers will share a single HTTP/2 connection to a website between tabs and keep a connection open even after a tab is closed.
-That can lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.
+That can lead to unexpected behavior with the HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.

 - Fiddler shows the HTTP/2 pseudo-headers as they are sent/received in their original order.
 Some client applications further modify the pseudo-header order, which can cause different behavior for some corner cases.